WasmEdge/docs/docs/contribute/contribute.md

 Please submit a pull request broken down into small changes bit by bit.
 A pull request consisting of many features and code changes may take a lot of work to review.
 It is recommended to submit pull requests incrementally.

 Generally, once your pull request has been opened, it will be assigned to one or more reviewers.
 Those reviewers will do a thorough code review, looking for correctness, bugs, opportunities for improvement, documentation and comments, and coding style.
-If your PR is not ready to review, please mark you PR as draft.
+If your PR is not ready to review, please mark your PR as a draft.

-The reviewers will give you some feedback in three workdays.
+The reviewers will give you some feedback in three work days.

-After the first review is done, the PR comtributor is expected to review and make some changes based on the review in 5 workdays.
+After the first review is done, the PR contributor is expected to review and make some changes based on the review in 5 workdays.

 If you have finished the adjustments, mark the problem as solved, then the reviewers will review your PR again in 2 workdays.

-If the PR contributor doesn't respond to the PR in 30 days, the miantainer will close the PR.
+If the PR contributor doesn't respond to the PR in 30 days, the maintainer will close the PR.
 The original PR contributor is welcome to open it again.

-If the PR contributor don't want to maintain the PR due to some reason, please enable maintainers edit this PR if you still want this PR to be merged.
+If the PR contributor doesn't want to maintain the PR due to some reason, please enable maintainers to edit this PR if you still want this PR to be merged.

 When your PR is merged, your contribution will be implemented in the next release.
-And we will add the contributors's GitHub name in the release note.
+And we will add the contributors' GitHub name in the release note.

 ## Development Environment Setup